-Discover the portrait of Fatoumata, Cloud Operations and Support Manager at OBS Senegal
+Discover the portrait of Fatoumata, Cloud Operations and Support Manager at Orange Business Senegal

 Fatoumata, can you tell us about your job in a few words?

 I support our business customers’ digital projects, from hosting their IT systems in our data centers to virtual application hosting, corporate messaging, websites, data backups, and more.
 I manage a team of engineers and we collaborate with many other teams (support teams, pre-sales, marketing, DSI, networks…).